comp-journalism/commentIQ/README.md

 ### 10. <a name="10"></a>Get All Scores
 ####
-To get All Scores of a comment - Comment ID needs to be send via HTTP GET method.
-All the scores will be fetched and send via Response.
+To get All Scores of a comment - the Comment ID needs to be sent via HTTP GET method.
+All the scores will be fetched and sent via Response.

 | Name   | Values and Notes           |